kyma-project/kyma/docs/operation-guides/15-backup-volume-snapshots.md

   </details>
 <details>
   <summary label="Gardener GCP">
-  Gardener GCP
+  Gardener
   </summary>

 ### Prerequisites

-As of Kubernetes version 1.18, Gardener GCP uses CSI drivers by default and supports taking volume snapshots out of the box.
+As of Kubernetes version 1.18, Gardener GCP and AWS use CSI drivers by default and supports taking volume snapshots out of the box.
+Gardener Azure does not currently support CSI drivers, that's why you cannot use volume snapshots.
+This support is planned for Kubernetes 1.19.
+For details, see [this issue](https://github.com/gardener/gardener-extension-provider-azure/issues/3).

 ### Steps